Aliases for DLAT Gene

 GeneCards Summary for DLAT Gene

 DLAT (Dihydrolipoamide S-Acetyltransferase) is a Protein Coding gene.
 Diseases associated with DLAT include Pyruvate Dehydrogenase E2 Deficiency and Primary Biliary Cirrhosis.
-Among its related pathways are Pyruvate metabolism and Citric Acid (TCA) cycle and Signaling by GPCR.
-GO annotations related to this gene include transferase activity, transferring acyl groups and dihydrolipoyllysine-residue acetyltransferase activity.
+Among its related pathways are Signaling by Retinoic Acid and Citrate cycle (TCA cycle).
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring acyl groups and dihydrolipoyllysine-residue acetyltransferase activity.
 An important paralog of this gene is PDHX.

 The pyruvate dehydrogenase complex catalyzes the overall conversion of pyruvate to acetyl-CoA and CO(2), and thereby links the glycolytic pathway to the tricarboxylic cycle.